 Placing cold meat on a hot surface or in a hot oven will create an immediate temperature change between the outside of the meat and the inside.
 This happens even when the meat is at room temperature.
 However, the more drastic the difference, the tougher the meat will be on the outside.

 The outside layers of meat will become overcooked because you will have to allow the roast to cook much longer to cook a cold center.
-So those of you that like a seared steak but cannot seem to get the center warm may very well benefit from allowing the steak to warm up on the counter for 30 minutes before grilling.
+So those of you that like a seared steak, but cannot seem to get the center warm may very well benefit from allowing the steak to warm up on the counter for 30 minutes before grilling.

-The next day fire up the smoker, you can smoke using an electric smoker, a gas grill by using foil pouches of soaked woods chips or a traditional smoker.
+Fire up the smoker, you can smoke using an electric smoker, a gas grill by using foil pouches of soaked wood chips or a traditional smoker.
 To smoke using a gas grill make sure, the burners are set to maintain the required low temperatures and the wood chips have soaked in water for at least an hour.
 Put holes in the foil pouch of chips and place in the corner of the grill.